hyperledger/toc/governing-documents/security-template.md

 ### Embargo List

-The Hyperledger PROJECT project maintains a private embargo list.
+Hyperledger PROJECT maintains a private embargo list.
 If you wish to be added to the embargo list, please email the [Hyperledger Foundation security mailing list](mailto:security@lists.hyperledger.org), including the project name (Hyperledger PROJECT) and reason for being added to the embargo list.
 Requests